 NURS 4010.
 Leadership.
 Selected principles of leadership and management as they relate to health care delivery and to specific nursing service roles in which nurses function.
 Includes content on leadership roles, management theories, components of effective management, organizational dynamics, political and economic context of health care, and career development strategies.
+Prerequisites: All nursing courses 3xxx.
+Corequisites: NURS 4100.
 (3-0-3)

 NURS 4100.
 Nursing of Adults II.
 A study of complex diseases in the adult population.
 Emphasis is on promotion and maintenance of health and prevention of disability in clients with acute, critical, and long-term health problems.
+Prerequisites: All nursing course 3xxx.
+Corequisites: NURS 4010.
 (3-6-5)

 NURS 4200.
 Psychiatric- Mental Health Nursing.
 The course acquaints the beginning practitioner with the essential concepts of mental health and mental illness and builds on the student's knowledge of normal patterns of behavior, personality development, and defense mechanisms.
 The focus is on the use of the nursing process in caring for clients exhibiting emotional disorders and maladaptive behaviors.
 Therapeutic communication skills are integrated and practiced throughout the course.
+Prerequisites: All nursing courses 3xxx.
+Corequisites: None.
 (3-6-5)